Lyudmila Mikhailivna Pavlichenko was the most successful woman sniper of World War Two. She was born in Bila Tserkva in the Ukraine, July 12th, 1916.

 Lyudmila Mikhailivna Pavlichenko.
 July 12th 1916 - October 27th 1974

 In 1976 a 334 foot long Soviet Ministry of Fisheries vessel was named Pavlichenko in her honor.
 Also in the same year the U.S.S.R issued a postage stamp to commemorate her and her amazing achievements during World War Two.

 This web page serves as a tribute to this very brave and remarkable individual.

 It may be interesting to note that all the combined and confirmed kills from top Russian and Ukrainian snipers, both men and women in World War Two amounts to a total of 14,568 recorded kills.

 We may never know the exact amount but a calculated guess is that about 100,000 kills can be attributed to all the combined snipers in Word War Two.

 Page created June 19th 2009.
-Updated November 21st 2012.
+Updated June 3rd 2013.